-You pay nothing if it's given as part of the yearly "Wellness" visit, and your doctor or other qualified health care provider accepts assignment.
+You pay nothing if this service is given as part of the yearly "Wellness" visit, and your doctor or other qualified health care provider accepts assignment.

-Medicare may also cover this service as part of your medical treatment.
+Medicare may also cover it as part of your medical treatment.
 When advance care planning isn't part of your yearly "Wellness" visit, the Part B deductible and coinsurance apply.